Quantum Brownian motion induced by an inhomogeneous tridimensional space and a $S^1\times R^3$ topological space-time: Velocity despersions

 Let us now analyze the dynamics of the point particle coupled to the massless scalar field.
 Thus, by varying the action \eqref{eq01} with respect to the position, we obtain the following expression for particle's velocity \cite{camargo2019vacuum,camargo2018vacuum,Camargo:2020fxp, de2014quantum}:

 where $i=(x,y,z)$ and we have considered a null initial velocity, that is, $v_{i}(t=0)=0$.
+In the above expression, a more accurate description should take into account the fact that the spatial coordinates are functions of time, i.e., $\text{{\bf x}}\equiv \text{{\bf x}}(t)$.
+However, we assume here that the particle's displacement is small enough, so that possible time variations are negligible, providing that the spatial coordinates appearing in Eq. \eqref{eq19} are practically time independent \cite{yu2004vacuum,yu2004brownian,yu2006brownian,seriu2008switching,seriu2009smearing, de2016probing,de2019remarks,de2014quantum,camargo2018vacuum}.
+In Ref. \cite{de2014quantum}, for instance, this approximation has been discussed in the case of a point-like reflecting boundary and the authors have obtained the condition for which the particle's displacement can be taken to be small.
+In Sec.\ref{Sec_Pos_disp} we shall examine this assumption and the necessary requirements for the validity of our results more closely.

-This is a classical equation, but if we are interested in studying the QBM induced by quantum vacuum fluctuations we should promote the scalar field to an operator as in Eq. \eqref{eq05qf} which, consequently, leads to the quantization of Eq. \eqref{eq19} as well.
-As a result, we note that $\langle 0|v_{i}|0\rangle\equiv \langle v_{i}\rangle=0$, that is, the velocity mean value of the particle due the quantum vacuum fluctuations vanishes since, by definition, $a|0\rangle =0$ and $\langle 0|a^{\dagger}=0$.
+As we are interested in studying the QBM induced by quantum vacuum fluctuations we should promote the scalar field to an operator as in Eq. \eqref{eq05qf} which, consequently, leads to the quantization of Eq. \eqref{eq19} as well.
+As a result, we note that $\langle 0|v_{i}|0\rangle\equiv \langle v_{i}\rangle=0$, that is, the velocity mean value of the particle due to the quantum vacuum fluctuations vanishes since, by definition, $a|0\rangle =0$ and $\langle 0|a^{\dagger}=0$.

 Although the velocity mean value vanishes, the quantum vacuum fluctuations on the velocity can be calculated through the following expression for the renormalized velocity dispersion \cite{mota2020induced, ferreira2022quantum}: